-This is because some areas have low population densities, which makes it more expensive and less efficient to deliver public transport while maintaining a low cost to ratepayers (Figure 9).
+This is because some areas have low population densities where it is more expensive and less efficient to deliver public transport while maintaining a low cost to ratepayers (Figure 9).

-ORC's capacity to provide useful and frequent public transport depends on the presence of wellfunctioning urban environments, which in turn relies on urban form factors of proximity, linearity, connectivity, and density as outlined in Appendix E and transit-oriented development principles outlined in Appendix F.
+ORC's capacity to provide useful and frequent public transport depends on the presence of well-functioning urban environments, which in turn relies on urban form factors of proximity, linearity, connectivity, and density as outlined in Appendix E and transit-oriented development principles outlined in Appendix F.